Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 How long a medication remains good can depend on many factors, including how and where you store the medication.

-Benlysta vials, syringes, or autoinjectors should be stored in the refrigerator at 36°F to 46°F (2°C to 8°C).
+Benlysta vials, syringes, or autoinjectors should be stored in the refrigerator at 36–46°F (2–8°C).
 They should be kept in their original carton so that the medication is protected from light.
 Benlysta shouldn’t be frozen or exposed to heat.
 You also shouldn’t shake Benlysta.

-Benlysta syringes or autoinjectors may be stored at room temperature (up to 86°F/30°C) for up to 12 hours.
+Benlysta vials, syringes, or autoinjectors may be stored at room temperature (up to 86°F [30°C]) for up to 12 hours.
 They should be protected from light.
-Once the medication is at room temperature, it shouldn’t be used if it has been out for more than 12 hours.
-If it is left out for more than 12 hours, it should also not be placed back in the refrigerator.
-Instead, it should be thrown away.
+Do not use it if it has been left at room temperature for more than 12 hours.
+If it is left out for more than 12 hours, do not put it back in the refrigerator.
+Instead, throw it away.

 Disposal

-Right after you’ve used a syringe, needle, or autoinjector, dispose of it in an FDA-approved sharps disposal container.
+Right after you have used a syringe, needle, or autoinjector, dispose of it in an FDA-approved sharps disposal container.
 This helps prevent others, including children and pets, from taking the drug by accident or harming themselves with the needle.
-You can buy a sharps container online, or ask your doctor, pharmacist, or health insurance company where to get one.
+You can buy a sharps container online or ask your doctor, pharmacist, or health insurance company where to get one.

 This article provides several useful tips on medication disposal.
 You can also ask your pharmacist for information on how to dispose of your medication.